-APF Authorised professional firm AR Appointed representative CAD The Capital Adequacy Directive CASS The Client Assets sourcebook, part of the Handbook COBS The New Conduct of Business sourcebook, part of the FCA CDED Handbook The Continuous and and act of the Handbook CRED The Credit unions sourcebook, part of the Handbook DISP Dispute resolution: the Complaints sourcebook, part of the Handbook EEA The European Economic Area ICOB The Insurance: Conduct of Business sourcebook, part of the Handbook IMD The Insurance Mediation Directive IPRU(INV) The Interim Prudential sourcebook for investment businesses, part of the Handbook ISD The Investment Services Directive LTCI Long term care insurance MCOB The Mortgages: Conduct of Business sourcebook, part of the Handbook PII Professional indemnity insurance MIPRU The Prudential sourcebook for Mortgage and Home Finance Firms, and Insurance Intermediaries RMAR Retail Mediation Activities Return, i.e. the information requirements to which these notes refer.
+APF Authorised professional firm AR Appointed representative CAD The Capital Adequacy Directive CASS The Client Assets sourcebook, part of the Handbook COBS The New Conduct of Business sourcebook, part of the FCA Handbook CRED The Credit unions sourcebook, part of the Handbook DISP Dispute resolution: the Complaints sourcebook, part of the Handbook EEA The European Economic Area ICOB The Insurance: Conduct of Business sourcebook, part of the Handbook IMD The Insurance Mediation Directive IPRU(INV) The Interim Prudential sourcebook for investment businesses, part of the Handbook ISD The Investment Services Directive LTCI Long term care insurance МСОВ The Mortgages: Conduct of Business sourcebook, part of the Handbook PII Professional indemnity insurance MIPRU The Prudential sourcebook for Mortgage and Home Finance Firms, and Insurance Intermediaries RMAR Retail Mediation Activities Return, i.e. the information requirements to which these notes refer.
 SUP The Supervision Manual, part of the Handbook T&C Training and competence, part of the Handbook